dnschmitz/2021-ss-exponential-org-/coursework.md

 ### <span style="color:#42affa">Problem of the <em>Iridium moment</em>

-Applying linear tools, processes, or trends of the past to predict an accelerating future.
-Iridium moment is not able to predict exponential acceleration.
+- Applying linear tools, processes or trends of the past to predict the future.<br>
+- Not able to predict exponential acceleration.

 ![Kurzweil example](Kurzweil2.png)